 Rex Guinea Pig

 Rex has a very short hair coat.
 Their coat is dense and rough like the Teddy.
 Their unique feature is that they have drop ears.
-The coat, however, have a con that is, they do not have guard hair that most almost all breeds have.
+The coat, however, has a con that is, they do not have guard hair that most almost all breeds have.

 This hair helps in maintaining the main coat they also help in retaining or preventing excessive moisture.
 They are very friendly and loving.
 Recommended for kids.